adrianVide/seat/README.md

 1. Clone this repository to your local machine.
 2. Open the `index.html` file in a web browser to view the webpage.
-3. Customize the content, styles, and functionality as needed for your project.